-Participate in an internship that builds on your education, find a job at one of the many local restaurants or businesses, or volunteer for a cause you're passionate about–Bellingham offers endless opportunities to get involved, help others, and become a community leader.
-Here are just a few of the exemplary students who have gotten involved in Bellingham while attending Western.
+Participate in an internship that builds on your education, find a job at one of the many local businesses or volunteer for a cause you're passionate about–Bellingham offers endless opportunities to get involved, help others and become a community leader.
+Here are just a few of the exemplary students who have gotten involved in Bellingham while attending Western:

 As a future teacher, Chris Boe (History and Social Studies) works at a local middle school where he researched topics and teaches middle-schoolers.
 He is getting real-world experience as an instructor and expanding his own studies at the same time.

 Bryson Bellefeuille (Environmental Science with an emphasis in toxicity) explores how chemicals impact environmental and human health.
 He studies contaminated zones around the Pacific Northwest and is interning at a hospital studying how air pollution causes lung disease.

 Sukhmanii Kahlon (Communication Studies) founded the non-profit American Sikhs, which helps elderly immigrants learn to speak English, stay healthy, and become citizens.
 In the two years since Sukhmanii founded American Sikhs, she's made huge strides—each of her students has aced the citizenship test, and now she's working toward getting free medical checkups for elderly Sikhs at a local clinic.

 In high school, Joe Canfield (Electrical Engineering) cobbled together guitar amplifiers from vacuum tubes and wire.
 Now electrical engineering is his major, and Joe's music is only getting louder.
 He plays guitar in his local band, Bob Fossil, and recently mixed and mastered their debut album.
 Unable to stay away from music, Joe picked up a minor in Classical Guitar after re-discovering his passion for music theory.